rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 the basis of permalinks and may be referenced across the product, but many more are hidden from view as they offer no such benefit and would only serve to increase the visual noise.

+### Grid Container

+A type of [container](#container) that requires that all of its contents be arranged in the two-dimensional grid of a predefined size.
+This is typically used for modelling well-plates.